 The eligible transportation network where transit needs will be identified for project prioritization is shown in Figure 8-1.
-This network is based on current transit routes that are operating along roadways, or through intersections, that have been identified in the gap analysis performed for each County within the MetroPlan Orlando region.
+This network is based on current transit routes that are operating along roadways, or through intersections, that have been identified in the gap analysis performed for each County within the MetroPlan region.
 Infrastructure and system upgrades needed to implement TSM&O strategies are identified below:

-• Traffic Signals
+- Traffic Signals

-- o Transit Signal Priority - Continue to identify opportunities to implement active TSP at more locations
+- Transit Signal Priority

-- Coordination with the signal maintaining agencies and FDOT will be required - LYNX buses are all equipped with TSP transponders - Queue Jump
+- Continue to identify opportunities to implement active TSP at more locations

-- Leverage needs to deploy more CCTV cameras for security purposes. - These devices can all provide situational awareness at bus stops to better understand how activity at stops may impact performance
+- Coordination with the signal maintaining agencies and FDOT will be required LYNX buses are all equipped with TSP transponders - o Queue Jump - ITS Devices - Leverage needs to deploy more CCTV cameras for security purposes. - These devices can all provide situational awareness at bus stops to better understand how activity at stops may impact performance